olleholmgren/careless-climbing/readme.md

 ### About page

 This page will let the user be aware of more details about the company and the history of the company.

+Here one can also see the red color that appears when hovering with the cursor over a certain button in the navigation bar.

 ![about-image](/assets/images/about-shot.png)